nikop/steam-help/faqs/Extra Copies.md

-[section style=warning]  Extra copies of games are not given in most cases.
+ Extra copies of games are not given in most cases.
-Only titles purchased in special promotions as outlined below are eligible for giftable extra copies[/section]
+Only titles purchased in special promotions as outlined below are eligible for giftable extra copies

 # How do I receive extra copies to share with friends?